wevote/WeVoteCordova/README.md

     ```
     npm install -g cordova
     ```
+    If you get access errors, repeat the command with sudo ... `sudo npm install -g cordova`

 1. CD to the www directory and make the first symbolic link for `bundle.js`